Intro to Gestalt

 Formal Matters

 -Form is the set of visual elements such as line, scale, shape, size, composition, and color.
 It is also the means by which one gives substance to an idea.
+Defining Form:

 Formalist works are highly focused on their formal events because these create an aesthetic appearance.
 These are shape, color, and materiality.
 Modernism works are judged as a thing and are flat.
 Abstraction is nonrepresentational.